ericdingle/ericdingle.github.io/content/coding-blog/c++-pod-initialization.md

 which adds the key to the map, zero-initializes the value, increments the value in the map and finally returns the value so that it can be printed.
 That's a lot going on for only typing a few characters.
-Basic rule of thumb: always initalize variables in their declaration.
+Basic rule of thumb: always initalize PODs in their declaration.